apiobuild/platform/content/sign-up/for-businesses.md

 buttonLink: 'forms/business'
 ---

 Join us on the journey to reinvent how custom solutions are built.
-We are currently looking for beta users to test and expand product features of Chopin, a static online store generator.
+We are currently looking for beta users to help us expand product features of Chopin - our static online store generator.
 If you're bringing your business online but don't know how, get in touch with us!